Why Teachers Make Great Foster Parents

 As professionals in the education system, teachers understand how the school system works.
 This means they can work better with schools to ensure that their foster child receives the support and education they need, greatly improving the academic outcomes of foster children.

-Teachers know how to build strong relationships.
+They know how to build strong relationships

 Teachers are incredibly skilled at building strong relationships with students and their families.
 Through this, they can work together to create a safe and supportive environment where children can express their thoughts and feelings.